-If you or any friendly creatures you can touch regain hit points by spending one or more Hit Dice at the end of a short rest, each of those creatures regain 1d4 extra hit points.
+If you or any friendly creatures you can touch regain hit points by spending one or more Hit Dice at the end of a short rest, each of those creatures regain 1d6 extra hit points.

-This die increases when you reach certain levels in this class: 1d6 at 5th level, 1d8 at 9th level, 1d10 at 13th level, and to 1d12 at 17th level.
+This die increases when you reach certain levels in this class: 1d8 at 7th level, 1d10 at 11th level, and to 1d12 at 15th level.

-Side Effects d20 Side Effects
+SIDE EFFECTS d20 Side Effects

 - The creature turns out to be allergic to this specific treatment.
 Every ability score is reduced by 1. - The creature starts sneezing uncontrollably.
 Any attack 2 rolls with a die roll value of 19 results in a miss due to a poorly timed sneeze. - The creature's legs become swollen.
-The creature gains 1 slowed level. - 4 The creature becomes one size larger or smaller. - The skin at their joints turns into a wooden material, giving them a bonus of +2 to AC.
+Their move speed becomes at most half their normal movement speed. - 4 The creature becomes one size larger or smaller. - 5 The skin at their joints turns into a wooden material, giving them a bonus of +2 to AC.

 The creature's body starts producing powerful stomach acid in high amounts.
 The creature can use an action to spew stomach acid in a 15 feet cone.
-The DC for this saving throw equals 8 + your proficiency bonus + your
+The DC for this

-- 6 saving throw equals 8 + your proficiency bonus + your Constitution modifier.
+- 6 saving throw equals 8 + your Constitution modifier + your proficiency bonus.
 A creature takes 2d6 acid damage on a failed save, and half as much damage on a successful one.
-The damage increases to 3d6 at 5th level, 4d6 at 11th level, and 5d6 at 17th level. - The creature becomes mute and has uncontrollable gas.
-They have disadvantage on Dexterity (Stealth) checks that rely on smell. - The creature's eyes glows bright red.
-The creature also gains darkvision, but if they already have darkvision they get a light headache instead. - The creature gains advantage on perception checks based on hearing, but everything seems uncomfortably loud to them.
-They gain vulnerability to sonic damage. - The treatment slows down their brain function, reducing their Intelligence by 4. - 11 The creature's skin turns dark purple.
+The damage increases to 3d6 at 6th level, 4d6 at 11th level, and 5d6 at 16th level. - The creature becomes mute and has uncontrollable gas.

+7 They have disadvantage on Dexterity (Stealth) checks that rely on smell. - The creature's eyes glows bright red.
+The creature also gains darkvision, but if they already have darkvision they get a light headache instead. - The creature gains +4 to perception checks based on hearing, but everything seems uncomfortably loud to them.
+They gain vulnerability to sonic damage. - The treatment slows down their brain function, reducing their Intelligence by 4. - The creature's skin turns dark purple.
 If they are already purple, they turn bright pink instead. - The creature becomes covered in sickly, green pustules.

-When the creature is hit by a melee attack, the attacker takes 1d4 poison damage.
+12 When the creature is hit by a melee attack, the attacker takes 1d4 poison damage.